-Self-knowledge matters so much because it is only on the basis of an accurate sense of who one is that one can make reliable decisions - particularly around love and work.
+Self-knowledge matters so much because it is only on the basis of an accurate sense of who we are that we can make reliable decisions - particularly around love and work.

 Unfortunately, self-awareness is devilishly hard to acquire.
 Our minds are hugely skilled at hiding the truth about ourselves from our conscious grasp.
-We start off as children fathoming very little of who we might be and then must spend a share of our adults lives attempting to understand the often garbled legacy of childhood.
+We start off as children fathoming very little of who we might be, and then must spend a share of our adult lives attempting to understand the often garbled legacy of childhood.

-We realise the extent to which our minds are squeamish about ideas that challenge our existing comfortable view of ourselves - and acquire tools that combat the tendency to avoid important insights about who we are.
+We realise the extent to which our minds are squeamish about ideas that challenge our existing comfortable view of ourselves - and acquire tools that combat the tendency to avoid important insights into who we really are.